MADE-Apps/MADE.NET/docs/articles/features/data-validation.md

 ## Validating an object using the ValidatorCollection

 Data validation can be implemented in so many different ways.
-MADE provides the capability to perform data validation through it's own `IValidator` interface which can be used to create consistent data validators.
+MADE provides the capability to perform data validation through its own `IValidator` interface that can be used to create consistent data validators.

 Using the `MADE.Data.Validation.ValidatorCollection` based on a `List` type, you can construct a collection of `IValidator` instances which can be used to validate values.